Last updated on January 31st, 2019

 It will theoretically be safe forever.

-The water however will taste ‘flat’ over time, but that flat taste can be somewhat remedied by pouring the water back and forth from one container to another to reintroduce more oxygen when its time to drink it (aerated).
+Another reason to replenish the stored water: The water will taste ‘flat’ over time.
+Though the flat taste can be somewhat remedied by pouring the water back and forth from one container to another to reintroduce more oxygen when its time to drink it (aerated).

 IF you suspect for any reason that the water might be unsafe to drink, then by all means, purify it before drinking!
 The safest way is to boil it.